schuchert/wikispaces/pages/Emma_Code_Coverage_vehicle.type.md

 [[Car Rental Code Coverage with Emma|<--Back]] [[Emma Code Coverage vehicle.configuration|Next-->]]

-# Emma Code Coverage vehicle.type Package=
+# Emma Code Coverage vehicle.type Package

 Looking into the details of just this package, we have the following stats:
 ||name||class, %||method, %||block, %||line, %||